Kathleen Kucka

-Kathleen Kucka is an American visual artist whose practice includes abstract paintings, works on paper and prints.
+Kathleen Kucka (born 1962) is an American visual artist whose practice includes abstract paintings, works on paper and prints.
 She is known for work that combines a conceptual approach with unique, sometimes unpredictable processes of mark-making such as the burning of canvas, pouring paint, and sewing.
 Critics note her work for its highly associative, open-ended quality, which evokes modernist formalism and natural phenomena from the microcosmic to the macrocosmic.
 Critic Stephanie Buhmann wrote that Kucka's work is inspired by nature and contemporary abstraction with attention to geometry, and leaves viewers "wondering if we are witnessing a scene documented through a microscope or captured from an aerial view ... we find ourselves reminded of the interrelations between all things, be they of a natural or man-made origin."

 Kucka has exhibited at the Brooklyn Museum, Columbia Museum of Art, Norton Museum of Art and the Drawing Center, among other venues.
 Her work belongs to permanent art collections including those of the Birmingham Museum of Art, Borusan Contemporary (Turkey), and Weatherspoon Art Museum.
-She is based in New York City and Falls Village, Connecticut.
+She lives in New York City and Falls Village, Connecticut.

 Education and career

-Kucka was born in East Hartford, Connecticut and moved with her family to New York City in 1971.
-She earned a BFA from Cooper Union in 1984.
+Kucka was born in 1962, in East Hartford, Connecticut.
+The family moved to New York City in 1971.
+She earned a BFA degree from Cooper Union in 1984.
 After graduating, she began exhibiting her work, appearing in shows in New York at Franklin Furnace Archive, P.S.
 122, the Drawing Center, and Thread Waxing Space between 1988 and 1995.
-During that period, she also earned an MFA from Hunter College in 1994.
+During that period, she also earned an MFA degree from Hunter College in 1994.

 In her later career, Kucka has had solo exhibitions at the Jeffrey Coploff, Kristen Frederickson Contemporary Art and Brenda Taylor galleries in New York, the Marsha Mateyka Gallery in Washington, DC, Galerie Roger Katwijk in Amsterdam, and Heather Gaudio Fine Art in Connecticut.
 In addition to her art practice, Kucka is a curator.
 She founded and directs the Furnace – Art on Paper Archive in Falls Village, Connecticut.
 Between 2015 and 2018, she was the director and curator of the Shirley Fiterman Art Center in Lower Manhattan.